rr326/servi/README.md

 # Servi

-Servi helps developers build *production* quality environments, easily and quickly.
-It mirrors your production environment on a vm for development, ensuring that when you push to production, everything works.
+Servi helps developers build *production*-quality servers, easily and quickly.
+It mirrors your production environment on a virtual machine for development, ensuring that when you push to production, everything works.

 ## What it is
 Servi is mostly a bunch of Ansible templates, integrated with a Vagrant setup, and a few command line tools for making it easier for you to use.
 It has baked-in assumptions and best-practices.